wightsci/OneNoteUtilitiesGraph/docs/Get-ONElement.md

 ```

 ### -Page
-The page object hosting the element.
+The page hosting the element.
+Can be a page metadata object returned by `Get-ONPage`
+or an XmlDocument object returned by `Get-ONPageXML`.

 ```yaml
 Type: Object